pranjay-poddar/Dev-Geeks/ML Projects/SMS-spam-detector/README.md

 streamlit run app.py
 ```

-Open your browser and go to http://localhost:8501/ to access the car price prediction app.
+Open your browser and go to http://localhost:8501/ to access the sms-spam-classifier app.